 Who Labor Laws Impact

 Labor laws are applied differently based on company size, often adding enforcement and reporting requirements for larger employers.
-Other laws provide exceptions for workers in certain industries like farm labor or live-in domestic employees.
+Other laws provide exceptions for workers in certain industries—like farm labor and live-in domestic employees.
 As examples, the minimum wage is lower for businesses whose employees earn tips.
-In fact, a lower minimum wage can be paid to students and those with limited productivity due to a disability like Down syndrome.
+In fact, a lower minimum wage can be paid to students and those with limited productivity due to a disability such as Down syndrome.

 Here are examples of how federal labor laws impact business of various sizes: